EN / LV / RU

 Why Travel to Faro?

 Faro is located in the southern region of Portugal, in the Algarve, one of Europe's most popular vacation spots.
 Faro is known for the Parque Naturalda Rio Formosa.
 This is an area of lagoons and mudflats that bring in beautiful wildlife all year long.

 Faro's Old Town is a great way to get a true feel for the history of the city.
 It is a medieval town built on Roman ruins and you can feel the layers of history beneath your feet.
 While walking through, visit the Arco da Vila which is an archway built in 1812.
 While commissioned by Catholic Bishop, if you look you will find pieces of the original Arab entrance.

-The Faro Cathedral is yet another attraction in the city that reminds visitor of the vast history. of the area.
+The Faro Cathedral is yet another attraction in the city that reminds visitors of the vast history. of the area.
 From the Moorish period to Gothic to Renaissance to Baroque every point of history takes a seat in the cathedral.
-While it leaves the church looking a little unconventional in style, it is also does a beautiful job of representing the history that has walked through it.
+While it leaves the church looking a little unconventional in style, it also does a beautiful job of representing the history that has walked through it.

 Places to Stay in Faro

 The Hotel Faro, located right in the city centre, is a great location to have access to Faro's history, as well as the beauty of its marina.
 With sleek and contemporary rooms, the hotel offers views of the ocean, high-end dining and an infinity pool.

 Staying at the AP Eva Senses in Faro is staying with an establishment that has made luxury European hotels their speciality.
 Rooms are minimalist in style but never fall short in elegance.
 Located across the street from Faro's marina, the AP Eva Senses offers high-end dining, fitness and spa and a pool that feels as though you are surrounded by the area's famous mudflats.

 Where to Eat in Faro?